Pass Values to Blocks Under the Mask

 You can add an Edit parameter to the mask dialog box and pass values to the block parameters through it.
 The values that you provide for the Edit parameter in the mask dialog box automatically becomes associated with the block parameter, by using the techniques described in Symbol Resolution.

-masking_example, which contains a masked Subsystem block and governs
+Consider the model, which contains a masked Subsystem block and governs the equation

 y = mx + b.
 Here,